cobrateam/flask-mongoalchemy/README.rst

 Documentation
 +++++++++++++

-    For full documentation, see the online docs at: [soon]
+    For full documentation, see the online docs at: `<http://packages.python.org/Flask-MongoAlchemy/>`_.